DreamExposure/DisCal-Discord-Bot/README.md

 # About DisCal

-DisCal is a Discord bot that links up to a Google Calendar to create, delete, edit, and announce events and more!
+DisCal is a full featured discord bot that manages a calendar and allows users to create, list, modify, delete, and announce events.

-This is the perfect bot for RPGs to allow them to schedule events with greater simplicity and ease.
+<br> <br>
+It was built to be powerful yet easy to use!
+Discord lacks a built in calendar, so we took the chance to make one for you!
+With DisCal, you can bring your Guild closer together by scheduling events and activities and having DisCal handle all of the hard work!
+<br> <br>
+DisCal is perfect for every guild!
+Whether you are an RP Guild, Gaming Guild, or community Guild, DisCal was built to be versatile and unique!
+With DisCal no longer will you need to do any complex scheduling, DisCal handles all of that hard work for you!

 DisCal is developed and maintained by NovaFox161.

+*WIP means "Work in Progress" or is a feature actively in development but not released yet.
+Features marked as WIP will be available in upcoming updates very soon!

 ## Core Features